Sample-and-Hold Safety with Control Barrier Functions: Practical Safety from ISSf Perspective

-However, the often-used strategy to implement a given controller on a digital-platform is sample-and-hold.
-Under this strategy, the controller is sampled at time $t_i$.
-The control value $u=k(x(t_i))$ is then held constant until $t_{i+1}$, the next sampling time.
-In such an implementation, the closed loop system for time $t \in [t_i, t_{i+1})$ is given by:
+Given a nominal controller $\map{k_\nom}{\real^n}{\real^m}$, the sample-and-hold implementation strategy is as follows: the controller is sampled at a time instant $t_i$, then the control value $u=k_\nom(x(t_i))$ is held constant until $t_{i+1}$, the next sampling instant.
+As a result, the closed-loop system is given by:

-with a sample-and-hold error $e = x(t_i)-x$.
-In this paper, we explore two different strategies of dealing with the error to guarantee safety.